astronomer/astro-docs/enterprise/v0.23/03_install/03_azure/01_install-azure-standard.md

 $ kubectl create secret generic astronomer-bootstrap --from-literal connection="postgres://<USERNAME>:<PASSWORD>@<HOST>:5432/<DATABASE>?sslmode=<mode>" --namespace <your-namespace>
 ```

-> **Note:** If you want to use Azure Database for PostgreSQL with Astronomer, you must use the [Flexible Server](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/) service.
-Azure Database for PostgreSQL enforces TLS/SSL, and requires connection to be in "require" mode.
+> **Note:** If you want to use Azure Database for PostgreSQL with Astronomer, [Flexible Server](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/) service is recommended.
+Flexible Server enforces TLS/SSL, and requires `sslmode` to be in "require" mode.

 ## Step 7: Configure Your Helm Chart